agartman/punainentupa-2018-netlify-cms/src/pages/section/1-hero.md

 alignment: left
 language: en
 ---

 ![A logo that looks like the silhoutette of a red house roof](/img/punainentupalogo.svg)

 # Hi, I'm Atte

-# Freelancer full stack web -developer
+# Freelancer full stack web developer